Utilize Maturity Models to Identify Program Weaknesses

 What is Capability Maturity Modeling?

 Capability maturity modeling, or CMM, is a formal process used by organizations to measure and improve their programs and processes.
-“Maturity” in this case, relates to how formal and optimized the processes of a given program.
+“Maturity” in this case, relates to how formal and optimized processes are for any given program.

 In this case, a security maturity model is a set of characteristics or indicators that represent capability and progression within an organization’s security program.